queengooborg/darkscratch-plymouth/README.md

-## Urko Mint Dark
+## Darkscratch Plymouth

-*Urko Mint Dark* is a theme for Plymouth, the boot splash tool for Linux.
+*Darkscratch Plymouth* is a modified version of the *Urko Mint Dark* theme for Plymouth, the boot splash tool for Linux.
 It's designed with Linux Mint in mind, but can be used in any installation that uses Plymouth.

 It is mainly based on Dark Mint by Josep Sayol and it is intended to be used in conjonction with the Grub GFX theme of the same name.
 The idea is to keep the same design from the boot splash to the desktop.